A little preparation goes a long way to hair free.

 The solution is timing, perseverance and a little patience.
 The adolescent hairs in later anagen phase and the adult telogen phase are our prime targets.

-Once removed these hairs will usually take at least five weeks to be ready for waxing again.
+Once removed these hairs will usually take at least four weeks to be ready for waxing again.
 After a few wax treatments the hair growth will start to synchronize.
 Then they are all removed together and achieve our ultimate goal of uniform growth and longer periods between waxing.

 Sometimes it takes a few appointments to get the length of the cycle right because we are genetically and hormonally all different as is our hair growth.